-For any collection type T, the corresponding empty collection is written ():T. The join of two collections C_1 and C_2 (written by a comma: C_1, C_2) is the main operation on collections.
-The comma operator is overloaded in MGS and can be used to build any collection by joining its two arguments.
+For any collection type T, the corresponding empty collection is written ():T. The join of two collections C_1 and C_2 (written by a comma: C_1 , C_2) is the main operation on collections.
+The comma operator is overloaded in MGS and can be used to build any collection (the type of the arguments disambiguates the collection built).
+So, the expression 1, 1+1, 2+1, ():set builds the set with the three elements 1, 2 and 3, while the expression 1, 1+1, 2+1, ():bag computes a bag (a set that allows multiple occurrences of the same value) with the same three elements.
+A set or a bag is provided with the following topology: in a set or a bag, any two elements are neighbors.
 To spare the notations, the empty sequence can be omitted in the definition of a sequence: 1, 2, 3 is equivalent to 1, 2, 3, ():seq.

-2.2 Transformations
+2.3 Transformations

-Transformation are used to specify the evolution function of a $(DS)^2$.
+Transformation are used to specify the evolution function of a (DS)2.
 The global transformation of a topological collection s consists in the parallel application of a set of local transformations.
 A local transformation is specified by a rule r that specifies the replacement of a subcollection by another one.
 The application of a rewriting rule $\sigma \Rightarrow f(\sigma, ...)$ to a collection s: